Steven P. Wickstrom

 Did you notice how many times the husband is told to love his wife?
 It was four times in this passage alone!
 Husbands are supposed to love their wives just as Christ loved the church.
 On the great Day of Judgment, when God examines your marriage, will you hang your head in shame because you did not love your wife the way God required of you?
 Are you just going to let your relationship go (1) the way things are or (2) are you going to try and mend it?
 Sometimes husbands don't even know what God expects from them as husbands.
 Just how do we love our wives the way God wants us to?

-1 Peter 3:7 says, You husbands likewise live with your wives in an understanding way, as with a weaker vessel, since she is a woman; and grant her honor as a fellow heir of the grace of life, so that your prayers may not be hindered.
+You husbands likewise live with your wives in an understanding way, as with a weaker vessel, since she is a woman; and grant her honor as a fellow heir of the grace of life, so that your prayers may not be hindered.

 We can demonstrate our love by living with our wives in an understanding way.
 To live with your wife in an understanding way you must first understand her.
 What is it that we need to understand about our wives?
 The first thing a servant-leader husband must understand is his wife's needs.
 To many men, this is a great mystery.
 How do we do this?
 How do we find out what she needs?
 Ask her.
 Does that sound almost too simple?
 Trust me, she knows what her needs are, and how you as a husband can fulfill those needs.
 Listen to her when she talks about herself.
 It will take time, but over time your understanding of your wife will grow and as a result, your communication and intimacy with your wife will deepen.

-Another way we can demonstrate our love for our wives is by NOT having to “win” every time.
+Another way we can demonstrate our love for our wives is by not having to “win” every time.
 Many of us men grew up believing that “winning is everything.”
 And that mentality permeates everything we men do from winning in sports, winning on the job, winning at arguments, to “keeping ahead of the Jones.”
 Winning can be so important to a man that it will destroy his marriage and he will walk away with his divorce papers thinking to himself, “at least I won.”
 Don't keep a scorecard either; keeping score is a lose-lose scenario.
 Your score card will become your excuse not to forgive.
 A servant-leader husband does not have to “win” every argument with his wife.
 As a side note, every time I “win” an argument with my wife, I always end up losing.
 A servant-leader husband values his wife's perspective and sensitivity.
 My wife sees issues from a perspective that I do not posses.
 When I listen to and value her input, together we can determine the correct course of action to take on an issue.

 We can demonstrate our love by knowing our wife's strengths and weaknesses and supporting both.
 A servant-leader husband never criticizes his wife's weaknesses and lovingly encourages her at all times.
 Constantly affirm her, encourage her, and emphasize her significance and importance to your life.
 You will find that your encouragement will give and renew her energy to grow and develop.